ZetzmannM/PARABOL/res/README.md

 Resource Directory.
 Contains:

  -  Images
-	- Shader
+ -  Shaders
  -  Models
  -  DataTags

 The resources are not part of the git repository (right now)